Privacy Legal Terms Every Business Leader Should Know

 Sensitive Personal Data

 Sensitive personal data includes data of a more intimate nature.
-This includes the customer’s ethnicity, political leaning, genetic data, healthcare information, religious beliefs, trade-union membership, and sexual preferences.
+This includes the customer’s ethnicity, political leaning, genetic data, healthcare information, religious beliefs, trade-union membership, and other personal topics.
 Depending on the nature of your business, you may never deal with this information.
 But if you do, understand that sensitive personal data is intensely personal to the customer.
+Making this information public could result in discrimination, reputation damage, or personal attacks based on identity.
 Treat this information with the utmost care, and then only collect it if strictly necessary.

 Keeping Track of Your Privacy Responsibilities

 The GDPR is far from the only law focused on customer privacy.
-Canada’s Anti-Spam Legislation (CASL) and in the US, California has its own version, and several US states, most notably California with the CCPA, have adopted their own in recent years.
-Most experts expect that the US will pass a federal privacy law in the near future.
+Countries across the world have since adopted their own, many with obvious GDPR influence.
+In the absence of a federal US privacy law, multiple states are adopting or considering their own, and a federal law is expected to pass at some point.
 For business leaders, the takeaway is simple: they have an increasing number of intricately detailed privacy laws to follow as they use their customers’ data.
 Worse, even a minor violation could burden the company with significant fines.

 Following updates to each law and ensuring ongoing compliance create enough work for a full-time job.
 Fortunately, there’s a better solution: 4Comply.
 This expertly designed framework keeps track of which customers have given consent for their data to be used, streamlines customer rights requests, and creates a meticulously detailed record for legal purposes.
 4Comply is designed to help you stay compliant with current and future privacy laws.
 All the information you’ll need is at your fingertips!